How Offshore Bonds Can Improve Your Tax Efficiency

 - Who have used up, or are using up their ISA, Pension and Capital Gains allowances

-- or they plan to be non-resident in the UK for tax purposes
+- If they plan to be non-resident in the UK for tax purposes

 Increase tax efficiency in retirement